junxit/us-congress-bills-111/metadata.md

 - House — Homeland Security Committee

+## Recorded votes (1)

+- 2010-05-05 — [House 111-2-246](votes/house-111-2-0246.md) — On Motion to Suspend the Rules and Agree, as Amended — **Passed** (418–0)

 ## Actions

 - 2010-05-04 — Introduced in House
 - 2010-05-04 — Introduced in House
 - 2010-05-04 — Referred to the House Committee on Homeland Security.
+- 2010-05-05 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2010-05-05 — Considered as unfinished business. (consideration: CR H3166-3167)
+- 2010-05-05 — Considered under suspension of the rules. (consideration: CR H3140-3144)
+- 2010-05-05 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1320.
+- 2010-05-05 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-05-05 — Mr. Pascrell moved to suspend the rules and agree to the resolution, as amended.
+- 2010-05-05 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 418 - 0 (Roll no. 246). (text: CR H3140)
+- 2010-05-05 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 418 - 0 (Roll no. 246).(text: CR H3140)